| Andalucia > Malaga > Gaucin

 If you visit Gaucin, you mustn’t miss out on the following monuments:

-This place offers some fantastic views of the whole Ronda mountain range region and the Gibraltar fields.
+This place offers some fantastic views of the whole Ronda mountain range region and the Gibraltar region.
 In this area they have found Iberian ceramics from before the Phoenicians, the romans were the first to build a castle that was later on occupied by the Visigoths and subsequently reconstructed by the Arabs.
-The castle opens from 10:30 to 13:30 in the mornings and from 18:00 to 20:00 in the evenings.
+The castle opens from 10:30 am to 1:30 pm in the mornings and from 6 pm to 8 pm in the evenings.
 Closed on Mondays and Tuesdays.

 A baroque fountain constructed in 1628, located in the central square of the village.